martinvd/invatris/README.md

 #Invatris

 ##About
-Invatris is a WIP Tetris clone using [SDL](http://www.libsdl.org/).
+Invatris is a work in progress Tetris clone using [SDL](http://www.libsdl.org/).